worldofsaad/Kaggle-Exercises/README.md

 - **Indexing, Selecting & Assigning**: Pro data scientists do this dozens of times a day.
 You can, too!
 - **Summary Functions and Maps**: Extract insights from your data.
 - **Grouping and Sorting**: Scale up your level of insight.
 The more complex the dataset, the more this matters
+- **Data Types and Missing Values**: Deal with the most common progress-blocking problems